-MCERA maintains a funding goal to establish contributions that fully fund the plan's liabilities, and that, as a percentage of payroll, remain as level as possible for each generation of active members.
+MCERA maintains a funding goal to establish contributions that fully fund the System's liabilities, and that, as a percentage of payroll, remain as level as possible for each generation of active members.
 Actuarial valuations are performed annually with actuarial experience investigations conducted triennially in accordance with state statute.
 The use of realistic assumptions is important in maintaining the necessary funding to pay promised benefits.
-Each year the actual experience of the plan is compared to our assumptions and the differences are studied to determine whether changes in the contribution requirements are necessary.
-In addition, triennially, the actuarial experience investigation is undertaken to review the actuarial assumptions and compare the actual experience during the preceding three year period with that expected under those assumptions.
+Each year the actual experience of the System is compared to our assumptions and the differences are studied to determine whether changes in the contribution requirements are necessary.
+In addition, triennially, the actuarial experience during the preceding three year period with that expected under those assumptions.